drewtodd/drewtodd.github.io/_posts/2016-09-01-getting-out-of-the-room.md

 <div class="filler-background"><a href="/img/camtasia-sample.jpg"><img src="/img/camtasia-sample.jpg" class="floatcenter" /></a></div><em class="img-caption">A sample Camtasia session.</em>

 While this worked in theory, the grim reality was that teamers — with their busy schedules, objectives and deadlines — would ultimately put off watching the sessions.
-They were always there to watch, so the sense of urgency wasn’t there.
-Before they knew it, they’d have five or six 30-plus minute session stacked up to watch.
+Videos were always there to watch, so the sense of urgency wasn’t present.
+Before a person knew it, they’d have five or six 30-plus minute session stacked up to watch.
 It wasn’t workable; they’d punt and just wait for the summaries to come out, thus missing the immediacy of watching users.

+### Greatest hits

 The idea of creating **“greatest hits” style summary videos** — a collage of the good stuff compiled from all the session — seemed like the solution at first.
-But this greatly increased the overhead for the research team.
-We didn’t have enough staff to dedicate someone to video editing, and it was really bringing the velocity of our research efforts down.
+But this greatly increased overhead for the research team.
+We don’t have enough staff to dedicate someone to video editing, and it was really bringing the velocity of our research efforts down.

+### Silent observers (in a crowded room)

 So we tried pulling a few extra chairs and some of the team into sessions to silently observe.
 This was a fail from the get-go, for two reasons: